-Note: Several readers have requested posts on topics that have already appeared here – this is one of those posts that has been updated and republished.
+Note: Several readers have requested posts on topics that have already appeared here – pre-sprouting & cutting seed potatoes is one of those posts that has been updated and republished.

-Pre – Sprouting Seed Potatoes
+How To Pre – Sprout Seed Potatoes

-Then I spread them out on a tray in a room with medium light, and 70 degree temperatures.
-The warmth promotes development of strong sprouts, and the light causes them to stay short and stubby (not weak or easily broken off).
+Then I spread them out on a tray in a room with medium light and 70-degree temperatures.
+The warmth promotes the development of strong sprouts, and the light causes the sprouts to stay short and stubby (not weak or easily broken off).
 This step adds a little more work, but results in quicker tuber development and also heavier yields.

 Cutting Seed Potatoes

 Small potatoes (the size of a small egg) can be planted whole, but larger potatoes should be cut into smaller pieces.
-The ideal potato seed is a 2 ounce block with two or more eyes.
-After cutting, the seed pieces should be left at room temperature for at least twenty-four hours, allowing them to firm up and reduce the chance of rotting.
-After twenty-four hours, I plant them using the “lazy bed method”.
+The ideal potato seed is a 1 1/2-ounce block with two or more eyes/sprouts per seed.
+Therefore, larger seed potatoes should be cut into 2, 3, or 4 blocks per tuber.